 - Avoid posting the same content to more than one subreddit.
 That’s generally frowned upon.

-If you’re not using Reddit yet, maybe you should be.
+If you’re an event planner and not using Reddit yet, maybe you should be.
 Though the Reddit community is somewhat small compared to many other social networks, the viral potential of content shared on the network is virtually unprecedented.
 For that reason alone, Reddit is a tool every event management professional should consider adding to their kit.